rtewfik/Tewfik-MADA-project/README.md

 # Statistical Analysis

 The statistical analysis script `statistical-analysis.qmd` in the `code/analysis-code` folder is run to load the processed data and do statistical analysis, including assessment of the proportional hazards assumption and fitting Cox proportional-hazards models.
 The results of the statistical analysis are saved in the `results/tables` and `results/figures` folders.

+# Manuscript and Supplementary Material

+The manuscript script `Manuscript.qmd` in the `products` folder is run to create a Word document of the final manuscript.
+The supplementary material script `Supplementary-Material.qmd` in the `products` folder is run to create a Word document of the supplementary material.